odiseoteam/SyliusAmazonFBAPlugin/README.md

 ## Description

 Connect your Sylius store with Amazon FBA (Fulfillment By Amazon).
-FBA Inventory Synchronisation, Order Synchronisation and Stock Update through cronjobs.
+Enjoy features such as:
+- Inventory Synchronization.
+- Shipping methods with their rates.
+- FBA Order creation on purchase.
+- Stock Updates through cron jobs.

 Support Sylius version 1.9+.